I'm Meredith Winn, a maker of block printed textiles.

 My line of blue moon undies, root chakra undies and heart chakra bralettes were born directly from my need to process health, wellness, feminine identity, and self care as I continue to journey through my cancer recovery as a woman, mother, and artist.
 And it's this processing that continues to unfold in the new block print designs I create.

 I love bold color and minimalist retro-inspired designs.
-I strive to surround myself with thoughtful items in my home, and I hope to create products that are mindful, beautiful, and functional for you.
-When I reached my 700th sale on etsy last year, I decided to move my shop to my website and now here I am.
+I strive to surround myself with thoughtful items in my home, and I hope to create products that are mindful, beautiful, and functional for you while leaving a light footprint on our earth.
+When I reached my 700th sale on etsy in 2019, I decided to move my shop to my website.
+I'm glad you've found me here!

 I divide my time between mountains and sea.
 When I'm not living the quiet life in a cottage on an island three miles off the coast of Portland, Maine, my blended family and I (my husband, three teenage boys, two cats, and one dog) live in a yurt on twenty acres in the foothills of western Maine.